 It's a good idea to have practical, easy-to-clean doors in your kitchen.
 Whether you've got little ones running about, are a messy cook or just like things neat and tidy, doors that only need a quick wipe over with a soft cloth are probably the most practical type of kitchen doors.

-Slab doors are a great choice if you’re looking for a door style that’s low-maintenence and easy to clean.
+When it comes to choosing colour and style, slab doors are a great choice.
+It's a door style that's super low-maintenence and easy to clean.
 These are kitchen doors which have a smooth, flat surface, with no profiling or carved designs.
 Have a look at our range of plain kitchen doors, or, if you love a more minimalist look, consider handleless kitchen doors.
-Their neat, sleek surfaces are the ultimate in pared-down style, and as they obviously have no need for handles, you won’t be spending any extra cash on hardware.
+Their neat, sleek surfaces are the ultimate in pared-down style, and as they obviously have no need for handles, you won't be spending any extra cash on hardware.